andrefaraujo/videosearch/README.md

 4 database video clips and two image queries.
 This also serves as a way to make sure your code is working properly.

-**Prerequisites**: (all of these can be easily obtained for Linux or Mac using 'apt-get install' or 'brew install' respectively)
+**Prerequisites**: (all of these can be easily obtained for Ubuntu or OS X using 'apt-get install' or 'brew install' respectively)
-- opencv (tested with version 2.4.0 on Ubuntu, and version 2.4.12 on Mac)
+- opencv (tested with version 2.4.0 on Ubuntu, and version 2.4.12 on OS X)
-- ffmpeg (tested with version git-2012-08-24-fef9e84 on Ubuntu, and version 2.6.1 on Mac)
+- ffmpeg (tested with version git-2012-08-24-fef9e84 on Ubuntu, and version 2.6.1 on OS X)
-- pkg-config (tested with version 0.25 on Ubuntu, and version 0.28 on Mac)
+- pkg-config (tested with version 0.25 on Ubuntu, and version 0.28 on OS X)

 **Step 1**: Clone repository (where "mypath" is the path you'll download the repository to):